Dry Needling Omaha

 What should I expect?

 Each patient will receive a thorough physical therapy examination with recommendations of stretches and strengthening as needed to be performed before the needling and/or after the needling.
-To receive the needling, the patient is laying down and positioned to allow maximal relaxation to the involved muscles.
+To receive the needling, the patient lays down and is positioned to allow maximal relaxation to the involved muscles.
 Based on the findings of the examination, the patient will likely receive needling to multiple muscles.
 After the needling, the patient may receive any or all of the following: hot packs, stretching, meditation, or “active relaxation.”
-Needling is very effective- including intensity and immediacy.
+Numerous studies suggest that dry needling is very effective- including reducing pain intensity and immediacy.

 Is Dry Needling new?

 Muscle pain was first described in the literature in the late 1600s (Guillaume de Baillou, Thomas Sydenham.)
 Muscle pain referring to other places in the body was 1st documented by John Kellgren in 1936.
-Dry Needling has been common by physical therapists in many international countries for decades and has been done by PTs in the United States since 1997.
+Dry Needling, a form of traditional Chinese medicine (TCM) has been common among physical therapists in many international countries for decades and has been done by PTs in the United States since 1997.

 What does the research say?